This post may contain affiliate links. Please read my disclosure and privacy policy.

 Notes

-Nutrition information is for 1 piece assuming you break it into 20 evenly sized pieces.
+Nutrition information is for 1/10 of the recipe.
 Due to the nature of this recipe, each piece might vary.
 This information is automatically calculated using generic ingredients, so it’s just an estimate and not a guarantee.

 Peanut Butter Note: I tested this recipe with salted, all-natural, creamy peanut butter (the kind you have to stir when you first open the jar).
 Using a more processed peanut butter might make the mixture thicker.
 If you use unsalted nut butter, you may want to add a pinch of salt to the banana mixture.